 Does your perspective on labor pain serve you in achieving your desired birth experience?

-Do you notice how this conversation lacks any expectations or judgments?
+Have you noticed this coaching conversation lacks any expectations or judgments?
 Do you appreciate how the coach does not impose any standards or expectations?
 Instead, the coach takes a partnership position and does not consider themselves experts.
 They empower the client to share their truths and desires and trust themselves.
 This is the most significant benefit of integrating transformational coaching principles and strategies in birth support since it empowers clients to see themselves as the experts in their lives.

-If you see the value in this new framework to birth support, I invite you to join the upcoming FREE 90-min webinar I’ll lead in recognition of World’s Doula Week, Navigating the Epidural Dilemma, on Tuesday, March 28 at 10:30 am.
+If you see value in this new framework for birth support, I invite you to join the FREE 90-minute webinar, No Pain, All Gain?
+Navigating the Epidural Dilemma on Tuesday, June 18, at 11:30 a.m.
+Pacific.

 >>>Click here to register